CodeAcademyMHCC/2017-codeacademymhcc.github.io/projects/palindrome.md

 ## Extra Credit

-- Can we create a nicer layout that adapts itself to mobiel?
+- Can we create a nicer layout that adapts itself to mobile?
 - Can we incorporate [Boostrap](/projects/bootstrap)?
 - Can we display the results different based on whether or not it **is** a palindrome?
 - Can we check to make sure the content isn't empty before running our function?